 In meaning, this card is about a pinnacle in prosperity: a family home bought and paid for, a business that can be passed onto one's children.
 It can indicate someone's retirement, dealings with elderly relatives, genealogy, or inheritances-large or small.
 It can be about antiques and other old, valued things passed down through the generations.

 On a simpler level, the card can indicate passing things on, like removing all those old clothes cluttering up the closet and giving them to the homeless, surrendering that collection of stuffed animals to a children's hospital or clearing out books from the overflowing bookshelves and handing them over to a local library.
 Though similar to the Six of Pentacles, this is not so much about generosity as it is about using your abundance (wealth) to leave a legacy.
 "You have too much to enjoy," the card says.
 "Give it to those who can enjoy it."

 This could also indicate volunteer work if you find yourself with too much time on your hands.

 The Ten of Pentacles is the Nine of Pentacles plus one.
 In the Nine of Pentacles you had enough to indulge yourself.
 In the Ten of Pentacles you have enough to indulge others, and so you complete the suit spiritually as well as physically.

 Learn the Ten of Pentacles tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Download it instantly for just $7.95.
+Get more from your readings - order your eBook now.